HIM-Terengganu-Dev/himclinic-his/CURRENT_STATE.md

 - **Neon PostgreSQL** is the authoritative source for all SKU definitions
 - Single SKUs and Combo SKUs are stored in the database, not static files
 - Webhook validates line items against database records
-- SKU Management UI allows adding/editing SKUs directly in the database
+- SKU Management UI allows adding/editing SKUs directly in the database (intentionally hidden from main navigation but still accessible)

 ### 2. Stock Updates Flow